corvuscrypto/starbound_helper/README.md

 ## Retrieving JSON data

+data is stored within a .json file named starbound_data.json.
+It will be in the specified output directory.
 Use your favorite web server to retrieve the file and use it or maybe even javascript to parse the JSON.
 Your call.